 The Shutoken Region is a highly populated area encompassing the two largest cities in Japan – Tokyo and Yokohama – as well as the surrounding areas.
 While Tokyo and Yokohama have a definite “big city” feel, many of the smaller cities, particularly in eastern Chiba and southern Kanagawa, will have a more suburban atmosphere.
 This area experiences mild winters with hot and humid summers.
 Temperatures in winter don’t usually drop below 0 °C (32 °F) and snowfall is infrequent.
 Temperatures in the summer months typically climb into the lower 30s °C (85-95 °F).

 Students attending AEON schools in this area vary from busy professionals, to university students planning to study abroad, to retirees looking to maintain their English levels.
-We have students of all English levels and abilities, from beginners just starting out to those approaching a native-speaker level of English.
+We have students of all English levels and abilities, from beginners just starting out to those approaching a fluent level of English.
 Almost all schools in the Shutoken Region offer lessons for children, with students ranging from babies to junior high school students.
 Daytime classes typically consist of children’s lessons and private lessons, while the evening lessons are largely attended by businesspeople and professionals.
 Teachers in this region have the opportunity to meet and teach many types of students.

 Outside of work, the Tokyo metropolitan area has much to offer in the way of entertainment – endless shopping, thousands of restaurants, amusement parks, museums, theaters, stadiums, and more.
 Just about any kind of food is available in the metropolitan area, with restaurants serving dishes from across the globe.
 Famous sites such as the Tokyo Sky Tree, Tokyo Tower, Disneyland and Disney Sea, the Ueno Zoo, multiple aquariums, and shopping districts such as Shibuya and Ginza draw millions of tourists from within Japan and around the world.